 Drug Available Formulations Usual Recommended Frequency Comments to 6 times daily, depending on the severity of the infection.
-Prophylaxis of neonatal gonococcal or chlamydial conjunctivitis: apply into each bacitracin Ophthalmic ointment: 500 units/gram Iower conjunctival sac.Apply directly into the conjunctivalsac 1 to 3 times daily No data in pediatric patients Bleph-10 (sulfacetamide sodium) Ophthalmic ointment: 10% Ophthalmic solution: 10% Ointment: every 3 to 4 hours and at bedtime for 7 to 10 days Solution: every 2 to 3 hours for 7 to 10 days Trachoma : every 2 hours; must also use systemic administration Safety and efficacy have not been established in < 2 months of age.
-Besivance (besifloxacin) Ophthalmic suspension: 0.6% Three times daily, 4 to 12 hours apart for 7 days Safety and efficacy have not been established in < 1 year.
-Ciloxan (ciprofloxacin) Ophthalmic ointment: 0.3% Ophthalmic solution: 0.3% Corneal ulcers : Solution : every 15 minutes for the first 6 hours, every 30 minutes for Ointment : Safety and efficacy have not been established in < 2 years of age. the remainder of the first day.
-Second day: every hour Third through 14 th day: every 4 hours Conjunctivitis : Ointment : 3 times daily for first 2 days, then twice daily for the next 5 days Solution : every 2 hours while awake for 2 days, then every 4 hours while awake for next 5 days Solution: Safety and efficacy have been established in all years. levofloxacin Ophthalmic solution: 0.5% Every 2 hours while awake, up to 8 times per day on days 1 and 2.
-Then every 4 hours while awake, up to 4 times per day for days 3 to 7 Safety and efficacy have not been established in < 1 year of age Moxeza, Vigamox (moxifloxacin) Ophthalmic solution: 0.5% (Moxeza - twice daily formulation), 0.5% (Vigamox - 3 times daily formulation) Moxeza: twice daily for 7 days Vigamox: 3 times daily for 7 days Moxeza: Safety and efficacy have not been established in < 4 months of age.
+Prophylaxis of neonatal gonococcal or chlamydial conjunctivitis: apply into each lower conjunctival sac. bacitracin Ophthalmic ointment: 500 units/gram Apply directly into the conjunctival sac 1 to 3 times daily No data in pediatric patients Bleph-10 (sulfacetamide sodium) Ophthalmic ointment: 10% Ophthalmic solution: 10% Ointment: every 3 to 4 hours and at bedtime for 7 to 10 days Solution: every 2 to 3 hours for 7 to 10 days Trachoma: every 2 hours; must also use systemic administration Safety and efficacy have not been established in infants < 2 months of age.
+Besivance (besifloxacin) Ophthalmic suspension: 0.6% Three times daily, 4 to 12 hours apart for 7 days Safety and efficacy have not been established in children < 1 year.
+Ciloxan (ciprofloxacin) Ophthalmic ointment: 0.3% Ophthalmic solution: 0.3% Corneal ulcers: Solution: every 15 minutes for the first 6 hours, every 30 minutes for the remainder of the first day.
+Second day: every hour Third through 14 th day: every 4 hours Conjunctivitis: Ointment: 3 times daily for first 2 days, then twice daily for the next 5 days Solution: every 2 hours while awake for 2 days, then every 4 hours while awake for next 5 days Ointment: Safety and efficacy have not been established in children < 2 years of age.
+Solution: Safety and efficacy have been established in all ages. levofloxacin Ophthalmic solution: 0.5% Every 2 hours while awake, up to 8 times per day on days 1 and 2, then every 4 hours while awake, up to 4 times per day for days 3 to 7 Safety and efficacy have not been established in children < 1 year of age Moxeza, Vigamox (moxifloxacin) Ophthalmic solution: 0.5% (Moxeza - twice daily formulation), 0.5% (Vigamox - 3 times daily formulation) Moxeza: twice daily for 7 days Vigamox: 3 times daily for 7 days Moxeza: Safety and efficacy have not been established in infants < 4 months of age.
 Vigamox: Safety and efficacy have been established in all ages.
-Ocuflox (ofloxacin) Ophthalmic solution: 0.3% Conjunctivitis: every 2 to 4 hours days 1 and 2, then 4 times daily for days 3 through 7 Corneal ulcers: Days 1 and 2: every 30 minutes, while awake Days 3 through 7 to 9: hourly, while awake Days 7 to 9 through treatment completion: 4 times daily Safety and efficacy have not been established in < 1 year of age.
+Ocuflox (ofloxacin) Ophthalmic solution: 0.3% Conjunctivitis: every 2 to 4 hours days 1 and 2, then 4 times daily for days 3 through 7 Corneal ulcers: Days 1 and 2: every 30 minutes, while awake Days 3 through 7 to 9: hourly, while awake Days 7 to 9 through treatment completion: 4 times daily Safety and efficacy have not been established in children < 1 year of age.